Firefox Cache in RAM

 HTTP is designed to cache objects - such as html pages, jpeg images, css stylesheets, and etc. - as much as possible [1], because that way it not only reduces the load on the server, but also saves bandwidth for users of the HTTP service.
 However, it is estimated that only a fraction of cached objects will be reused, usually about 30%, because of very short object expiration time, updates or simply user behavior (loading new pages instead of returning to the ones already visited) [2].

 In Firefox (the web browser of my choice), cached objects can be stored either in memory or on disk.
-Disk caching results in frequent disk writes, which could reduce the lifespan of disks, especially for SSDs (solid-state drives).
-Memory caching, on the other hand, provides superior speed and enables unlimited read/write cycles.
-Therefore, memory caching would be a better choice.
+Disk caching offers greater capacity but results in frequent disk writes, which could reduce the lifespan of disks - especially SSDs (solid-state drives).
+Memory caching, on the other hand, stores fewer objects but provides faster access and enables unlimited read/write cycles.
+It's hard to say which one is better - it really depends on your use case and specific situation.
+Personally, I want to extend my SSD's lifespan, so I switched to memory caching.

-To configure Firefox to cache in memory only (with disk caching disabled), open the page about:config:
+By default, Firefox uses disk caching.
+To configure it to cache in memory instead, open the page about:config in Firefox:

 Set browser.cache.disk.enable to false for disabling disk caching.